Sebsso/Sebsso/README.md

 ### 📊  2023 Goals:
    - 📂  Expand my portfolio.
-   - 🤝  Get a Job
+   - 🤝  Dedicate more to the profiling area and enter the market.
    - 📈  Improve My Skills
 <p/>